 During SCT barrel module production, the team worked on the readout circuitry (hybrids), in close collaboration with KEK in Japan, who supplied the flex circuits for the hybrids, and the Rutherford Lab where the hybrids were combined with silicon detectors and other passive components to produce the individual modules which will make up the SCT.
 In Birmingham the group assembled the hybrids and tested them, and also tested some of the completed modules from RAL.
 The module testing work was shared with Cambridge and Queen Mary, London.

 The Birmingham ATLAS team works on a range of physics analysis, including the study of the Higgs boson, searches for new phenomena, and measurements of Standard Model processes.
-Dave is restarting analysis work related to measurements of electroweak processes.
+Dave works on multiboson production processes, with students and colleagues.

 Previously Dave worked for many years on the OPAL experiment.
 OPAL was one of the four detectors at the large e+e- collider LEP.
 It ran from 1989 to 2000, and data analysis has been essentially complete for some time.
 On OPAL, Dave's interests lay in measurements in the electroweak sector, during LEP-2 particularly of the self-interactions of the W and Z particles - the so-called triple and quartic gauge couplings (TGC and QGC).
 These are a fundamental prediction of the Standard Model of particle physics, and the LEP experiments measured some of them directly for the first time.
 The measurement of TGCs that Dave developed and made employed events with pairs of W bosons, where both W bosons decayed to leptons.
 The QGC measurement on the other hand used events with two final-state photons, and missing energy signalling the presence of neutrinos.